 - Tendonitis or another tendon issue

-Our specialty-trained knee doctors at Appalachian Orthopedics, Dr. Charles Barnes, Dr. Jason Brashear, Dr. Jonathan Clark, Dr. Benjamin England, Dr. James Goss, Dr. Gabriel Hommel, Dr. Thomas Huddleston, Dr. Bart McKinney, Dr. Reagan Parr, Dr. John Phillips, Dr. Larry Waldrop, and Dr. T. Lisle Whitman, have a full understanding of the knee's anatomy and are dedicated to delivering an exceptional level of knee care.
+At Appalachian Orthopedics, we offer four convenient locations: Abingdon, Bristol – Hospital, Bristol Midway, and Johnson City.
+Our specialty-trained knee doctors at Appalachian Orthopedics, Dr. Jason Brashear, Dr. Jonathan Clark, Dr. James Goss, Dr. Gabriel Hommel, Dr. Matthew Lamagna, Dr. John Mann, Dr. Bart McKinney, Dr. Reagan Parr, Dr. John Phillips, Dr. Alexander Rothy, Dr. Phillip Sussman, Dr. Larry Waldrop, and Dr. T. Lisle Whitman, have a full understanding of the knee's anatomy and are dedicated to delivering an exceptional level of knee care.
 They will apply their expertise directly to your situation and can guide you toward treatments that help reduce pain and restore you to optimal health.
 Our surgeons always carefully consider nonsurgical options first before recommending surgery.
-Early on, they may take X-rays so they can further study the knee and surrounding structures to determine which nonsurgical treatment may be right for you, such as physical therapy or injections.
+Early on, they may take X-rays so they can further study the knee and surrounding structures to determine which nonsurgical treatment may be right for you, including physical therapy, injections, or a minimally invasive procedure such as genicular nerve blocks and radiofrequency ablation.
 If surgery is ultimately needed, rest assured that our orthopedic experts will use their advanced skills along with our state-of-the-art technology to perform a surgical procedure that can help reduce or eliminate your pain and help you gain the use of your knee again.

 Working alongside our knee surgeons, our licensed physical therapists provide a full and comprehensive set of outpatient orthopedic rehabilitation services.
 They treat each patient's problem individually through an evaluation to design a specific treatment plan with the overall goal of restoring function and enhancing one's quality of life.

-If your knee pain is keeping you from living an active life, schedule an appointment with one of our expert knee surgeons to diagnose and treat your knee issue by requesting an appointment online or calling one of our three locations: Bristol – Hospital, Bristol Midway, or Johnson City.
+If your knee pain is keeping you from living an active life, schedule an appointment with one of our expert knee surgeons to diagnose and treat your knee issue by requesting an appointment online or calling one of our four locations: Abingdon, Bristol – Hospital, Bristol Midway, or Johnson City.